You are here

 - Autocomplete-lhc, a form field autocompleter used by LHC-Forms

-- UCUM-LHC, a unit conversion and validation library for units in the Unified Code for Units of Measure (UCUM) code system created by Regenstrief Institute, Inc. In addition to the library itself, there is also a demo application which allows batch validation of the units.
+- UCUM tools for unit conversion and validation of units in the Unified Code for Units of Measure (UCUM) code system created by Regenstrief Institute, Inc.

 - Form Builder for LHC-Forms (currently password protected until it is ready), a tool for building LHC-Forms definitions, providing a GUI interface to generate the JSON definition file.